-The Board approved a new collective bargaining agreement dated January 5, 2017, (the "Collective Bargaining Agreement") that amends and extends the collective bargaining agreement dated as of April 6, 2011, among Taro Israel, the Histadrut Trade Union and Taro's Israel's Employees Committee on behalf of Taro's Israeli employees.
+The Collective Bargaining Agreement dated April 6, 2011, as amended and extended by the collective bargaining agreement dated January 5, 2017, among Taro Israel, the Histadrut Trade Union and Taro's Israel's Employees Committee on behalf of Taro's Israeli employees ended December 31, 2019 (the "Collective Bargaining Agreement").
 The Collective Bargaining Agreement has a term of three years and automatically renews for one-year periods unless notice is provided by a party three months prior to the end of a term.
-The Collective Bargaining Agreement memorializes current employee-employer relations practices of Taro as well as additional rights relating to job security, compensation and other benefits.
+We received notice and have negotiated a new collective bargaining agreement, which is being drafted by the parties.
+The Collective Bargaining Agreement memorialized current employee-employer relations practices of Taro as well as additional rights relating to job security, compensation and other benefits.
 Israeli law generally requires severance pay upon the retirement or death of an employee or termination of employment in certain other circumstances.
 Under Section 14 of the Severance Pay Law ("Section 14"), in the event of termination of the employer-employee relationship, all payments made to pension funds or any other similar funds serve as severance pay and the Company is not obliged to pay the employee any other severance pay.
 Since 2011, the Company's obligations to the employees' pension plan have been governed by the Collective Bargaining Agreement, including our severance obligations and the provision rates to the various provident funds.
 We are complying with these obligations.
 We fund our ongoing severance obligations by contributing a sum equal to 8.3% of the employee's wages to funds known as Pension Funds or Managers' Insurance.
 These funds provide different combinations of savings plan, life insurance and severance pay benefits to our employees, and each employee, according to the fund chosen by them, receives a pension or a lump sum payment upon retirement and severance pay, if the employee is legally entitled to it, upon termination of employment.
 In addition to the severance pay, each employee contributes an amount equal to 5.75% - 7.0% of their salary towards their pension plan.
 The Company contributes an additional sum between 6.25% - 7.5% of the employee's salary.
 Beginning in July 2016, the minimum numbers increased according to Israeli law.
 Since January 2017, employees contribute at least 6% of their salary toward their pension plan, and the Company contributes an additional sum of at least 6.5% of the employee's salary.
 Israeli employees and employers are required to pay predetermined sums to the National Insurance Institute (an agency similar to the United States Social Security Administration), which include payments for national health insurance.
 The payments to the National Insurance Institute are approximately 19.5% of an employee's wages (up to a specified amount), of which the employee contributes approximately 12.0% and we contribute approximately 7.5%.